jakob-varenbud/aasx-knowledge-base/README.md

 ## What is this?

 [AASX](https://industrialdigitaltwin.io/aas-specifications/IDTA-01001/v3.1.2/spec-metamodel/core.html#aas_attributes) is a file format for digitally describing industrial assets and components (e.g. machines, sensors, parts).
-This app makes those files searchable — you can ask things like *"What is the serial number of the device XYZ?"* or *"What is the recommended temperature of device XYZ?"*
+This app makes those files searchable — you can ask things like *"What is the serial number of the device XYZ?"* or *"What is the recommended temperature of device XYZ?"* Instead of flipping through manuals, you can ask questions in natural language — the AI understands what you mean semantically and finds the right answer instantly across all your machines, enabling intelligent knowledge management that's essential for Industry 4.0 in a digital twin context.

 <p align="center">
   <img src="docs/screenshots/chat.png" alt="RAG chat answering a question about the indexed CNC machine" width="800">